Setup Automation Host with Ansible

 automate.lan.domain.com

-Create the master.yml file for our "maintenance" ansible-playbook
+Create the main.yml file for our "maintenance" ansible-playbook

 This is the master yaml file for running the ansible-playbook.